14. Mass-Produce by Casting¶

 Groupwork 1: Making test casts¶

-This week, we were able to try casting all the materials at FabLab Kamakura.
-Through this, I got an idea of the range of materials on offer, and some of the key parameters when choosing materials (such as texture, flexibiliy, color, etc).
+This week, we tried out all the materials at FabLab Kamakura.
+This gave me an idea of the range of materials on offer, and some of the key parameters when choosing materials (such as texture, flexibiliy, color, durability, etc etc).

-Also, by going through the datasheets, I understood the potential toxicity of certain materials, and how important it is to read the datasheets carefully and thoroughly.
+Also, by going through the datasheets, I understood the potential toxicity of certain materials, and how important it is to follow the datasheets carefully and thoroughly.

 Groupwork 2: Milling vs Printing for Mold-making¶

-Since we didn’t have time to compare milling vs printing during groupwork, I did a comparison individually.
-I need to try making 3D printed molds another time.
+Since we didn’t have time to compare milling vs printing during our groupwork, I did some reading up.

 Design a mold to cast something with a smooth surface finish¶